 It's no surprise that Pitt Med Alumni live and work in all corners of the world.
 Many make new homes and careers across the United States, while still maintaining a strong Panther spirit and connection to Pittsburgh and the School of Medicine.
 Such was the case with a chance encounter between Freddie Fu, MED'77 and Chuck Siegel, MED'67 when both happened to be in the same place at the same time!
 Recognizing a Pitt Panther t-shirt in Hilton Head, NC, Dr. Fu and Dr. Siegel quickly bonded over attending Pitt Med and learned that they had even more in common.
 With mirror images of education, Dr. Fu came from Dartmouth to study at Pitt and Dr. Seigel went from Pitt to continue his work at Dartmouth.
 The MAA loves to hear about very special meetings such as this, which helps to strengthen the power of Pitt Med Alumni networks nationwide.

-Class Notes Roundup: Summer 2017
+Class Notes Roundup: Fall 2017

-Some of the following are reprinted from the Summer 2017 issue of the School of Medicine’s flagship publication, Pitt Med Magazine.
+Some of the following are reprinted from the Fall 2017 issue of the School of Medicine’s flagship publication, Pitt Med magazine.
 Click here for more.